rkr / data-diff

 and StoreB

 .
-You can insert as many rows with as many columns into each store as you want as long as the rows contain at least the columns defined in the schema.
-The columns also need to have appropriate names since these names are not translated automatically.
-Although, you can specify a translation when adding rows using the second parameter of addRow
+You can insert as many rows with as many columns into each store as you want, provided the rows contain at least the columns defined in the schema.
+The columns must have appropriate names since these names are not translated automatically.
+However, you can specify a translation when adding rows using the second parameter of addRow

 and addRows

 .
-This means, if your columns have different names in the database and the other source, you have to normalize those keys, before you put the data into each Store
+This means that if your columns have different names in the database and the other source, you must normalize those keys before inserting the data into each store.

 Here is a example: